 Instructions

-- Make the chipotle-lime sauce by blending lime juice, sour cream, mayonnaise, garlic salt, chopped chipotle pepper, and cilantro until smooth.
+- Prepare the taco sauce by blending lime juice, sour cream, mayonnaise, garlic salt, chipotle pepper, and chopped cilantro until smooth.
 Refrigerate.

-- Combine garlic powder, paprika, and other spices for the blackening seasoning.
+- Mix garlic powder, paprika, onion powder, cayenne pepper, thyme, basil, oregano, salt, and black pepper in a bowl for the blackening seasoning.

-- Dip fish fillets in melted butter and coat with seasoning mix.
+- Coat fish fillets in melted butter and sprinkle generously with the spice mixture.

-- Assemble tacos with warm tortillas, shredded cabbage, fish fillets, cilantro, Cotija cheese, and drizzle with sauce.
+- Assemble tacos by warming tortillas and filling them with shredded cabbage, blackened fish, cilantro, Cotija cheese, and a drizzle of sauce.

 - Prep Time: 15 minutes